 All the apps mentioned above show a huge difference in revenue potential based on category.
 Currently, the most profitable app category is games due to higher consumer spending.

-Additionally, video and audio streaming apps, as well as dating apps, are the most lucrative categories.
-Plus, the booming health and fitness app category also shows an impressive revenue potential.
-However, you shouldn’t forget that there is plenty of room for prosperity in other app categories, too.
+Additionally, video and audio streaming apps, as well as dating apps, are among the most lucrative categories.
+Plus, the booming health and fitness app category also demonstrates impressive revenue potential.
+However, you shouldn’t forget that there is plenty of room for prosperity in other app categories.

 Is it Profitable to Develop Apps for Other Smart Devices?